tanzhu91/Retail-Data-Analytics/README.md

 ![newplot](https://github.com/user-attachments/assets/40f9279d-d689-4640-a00d-37b013e08181)

 Here Weekly sales are plotted against type of stores and amount of sales based on holiday or not.
+We can see store type A has the most holiday sales of all three.

 ![newplot](https://github.com/user-attachments/assets/d74e29e3-5157-4309-a883-36a6cce93779)